artem-dementiev/case-aware-spellcheck-enhancer/README.md

 	- `kebab-case`
 	- `SCREAMING_SNAKE_CASE`

+> **Note**:
+> - **Create a backup of your system spellcheck dictionary**
+> - **Changing the system spell check dictionary may affect the operation of other applications**
-> **Note**: Obsidian doesn’t underline the last three naming conventions, but they are included as a precaution for future compatibility.
+> - Obsidian doesn’t underline the last three naming conventions, but they are included as a precaution for future compatibility.

 ---